whisthq/vm-scripts/README.md

 - Format: `None`

 The service will then auto-update itself next time we push a server update, by pulling from AWS S3.

+Windows username is Fractal

+Linux username is fractal